PhD, Political Science, Bilkent University

 Electoral politics, contentious politics, and public opinion in the Middle East and North Africa in general with particular expertise in Turkey; Comparative Politics, particularly political parties, party systems, voting behavior, and also the points of interaction between religion, nationalism and politics.

-Wuthrich, F. M. (in press).
-Changing Media, Party Campaign Strategies, and the Politics of Turkish Elections in Comparative Perspective (Chapter 4).
-In P. Ayan Musil & &.
-Demirkol (Eds.), Party Politics in Turkey from a Comparative Perspective.
+Wuthrich, F. M. (2018).
+Changing Media, Party Campaign Strategies, and the Politics of Turkish Elections in Comparative Perspective (Chapter 3).
+In S. Sayari, P. Ayan Musil, & &.
+Demirkol (Eds.), Party Politics in Turkey: A Comparative Perspective.
 London: Routledge.

 Wuthrich, M. (2018).
 Kurdish Nationalist Organizations, Neighboring States, and "Ideological Distance”.
 In E. Elif Tugdar & S. Al (Eds.), Comparative Kurdish Politics in the Middle East: Actors, Ideas, and Interests(1st ed.) (pp. 85-112).
 Palgrave Macmillan.

 Wuthrich, F. M. (2015).
 National Elections in Turkey: People, Politics, and the Party System, Syracuse University Press.